All Products

 Cross-region disaster recovery and cross-zone disaster recovery allow you to replicate applications back to the original ECS instance.
 However, when you replicate applications back to the original ECS instance, data on the original ECS instance is overwritten.
 Perform this operation with caution.

-4. After the ECS instance enters the Reversed Enable Replicating state, choose More > Failback > Failback in the Operation column.
+4. After the ECS instance enters the Reverse Replicating Data in Real Time state, choose More > Failback > Failback in the Operation column.

-5. On the Failback panel, set the CPU, Memory, Recovery Network, IP Address, and Post Script parameters.
+5. In the Failback panel, configure the following parameters: CPU, Memory, Recovery Network, IP, and Execute script after recovery.
 Then, click Start.

 6. After the failback is completed, choose More > Failover > Registration in the Operation column to register the protected ECS instance again.